 WAISC.
-EPSCoR also provides travel support for UA students and faculty to attend the Western Alaska Interdisciplinary Science Conference (WAISC), an annual event held in rotating Western Alaska communities.
-EPSCoR has provided travel funding for all nine WAISCs, held in Dillingham in 2008, 2012 and 2016, Nome in 2009 and 2013, Unalaska in 2010, Bethel in 2011 and 2015; and Kotzebue in 2014.
-EPSCoR also produced videos about the 2013 and 2014 WAISCs; the latter video is also below.
+EPSCoR provides travel support for UA students and faculty to attend the Western Alaska Interdisciplinary Science Conference (WAISC), an annual event held in rotating Western Alaska communities.
+EPSCoR has provided travel funding for all ten WAISCs, held in Dillingham in 2008, 2012 and 2016, Nome in 2009 and 2013, Unalaska in 2010 and 2017, Bethel in 2011 and 2015; and Kotzebue in 2014.
+EPSCoR also produced videos about the 2013 and 2014 WAISCs.

 Association of Women in Science.
-Alaska EPSCoR supports the Alaska chapter of the Association for Women in Science (AWIS-AK) by funding the luncheon speaker at the annual AAAS Arctic Science Conference and by supporting an Alaskan AWIS member to attend the organization's national conference each year.
+Alaska NSF EPSCoR has supported the Alaska chapter of the Association for Women in Science (AWIS-AK) by funding the luncheon speaker at the annual AAAS Arctic Science Conference and by supporting an Alaskan AWIS member to attend the organization's national conference each year.

 Peer Group.
-Alaska EPSCoR is supporting a 7-person peer group of UAF Interdisciplinary Ph.D students studying aspects of social-ecological systems.
-EPSCoR is coordinating the group and arranging events like workshops, meetings and guest speakers.
+Alaska EPSCoR provided support for a small peer group of UAF Interdisciplinary Ph.D students studying aspects of social-ecological systems.
+EPSCoR coordinated the group and arranged events like workshops, meetings and guest speakers.

 AAAS.
 EPSCoR provides travel support for UA students and faculty to attend the annual American Association for the Advancement of Science (AAAS) Arctic Science Conference.

 Internships.
-Alaska EPSCoR supports summer internships for students in the UA Resilience and Adaptation Program (RAP) focused on Alaska Native institutions and organizations.
+Alaska EPSCoR has supported summer internships for students in the UA Resilience and Adaptation Program (RAP) focused on Alaska Native institutions and organizations.

 Training and orientation.
 EPSCoR has provided support for Responsible Conduct of Research training and for graduate student orientation on the UAF campus.